 Things you must not do

 Do not use this medicine to treat any other complaints unless your doctor or pharmacist

 Do not give this medicine to anyone else, even if they have the same condition as

-Do not stop taking APO-MEBEVERINE, or lower the dosage, without checking with your
+Do not stop taking mebeverine, or change the dosage, without checking with your doctor.

 Things to be careful of

 Be careful driving or operating machinery until you know how mebeverine affects you.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you